HannoFandrich/NetworKIN_Bayesian/README_new.txt

 	NOTES:
 	    - -b path_to_blastall may not be necessary.
 The default path in the script finds it from the environment just leave it out
-	    - You can store the output to a file by using UNIX output redirection (‘>’). python3 networkin.py Organism FastaFile SitesFile &> OutputFile
+	    - You can store the output (print commands, errors) to a file by using UNIX output redirection (‘>’). python3 networkin.py Organism FastaFile SitesFile &> OutputFile
+		- results are saved in results/

 The NetworKIN algorithm takes taxon code as organism (human: 9606, yeast: 4932).
 NetworKIN currently supports human and yeast, but can also be deployed on mouse data.
 To use NetworKIN for other organisms, see the help page of the web interface (kinomexplorer.info).